-a.
+- a.
 Creditor Fund: Upon confirmation of the Debtor's Plan, and prior to the Effective Date, the Debtor will open a "Creditor Fund" in a separate, interest bearing account.
 At the conclusion of each month, the Debtor shall deposit the sum of \$15,000.00 into the Creditor Fund.
-Within thirty days of the first anniversary of the Effective Date of the Plan, the Debtor shall pay all Allowed Class 1 claims in full.
-Within 30 days of the first anniversary of the Effective Date, after payment of all Allowed Class 1 claims in full, and each year thereafter the Debtor shall make prorated distributions to each allowed claim in Class 3.
+The Debtor shall begin making payments to creditors within thirty days of the first anniversary of the Effective Date of the Plan.
+Within thirty days of the second anniversary of the Effective Date of the Plan, the Debtor shall pay all Allowed Class 1 claims in full.
+Within 30 days of the second anniversary of the Effective Date, after payment of all Allowed Class 1 claims in full, and each year thereafter the Debtor shall make prorated distributions to each allowed claim in Class 3. - b.

-b.
 Operating Account: After confirmation of the Debtor's Plan, the Debtor shall maintain its existing Debtor-in-Possession Account.
 All income received by the Debtor shall first be deposited in the Operating Account and all of the Debtor's expenses shall be paid out of the Operating Account.
 At the conclusion of each month, the Debtor shall transfer the sum of \$15,000 from the Operating Account into the Creditor Fund.
 Notwithstanding any other language in the Plan to the contrary, the Debtor shall be permitted to maintain a balance in the Operating Account in an amount not to exceed \$100,000, which shall serve to protect the Debtor and his creditors in the event circumstances cause a reduction in the Debtor's income.
 In the event that the Debtor has the sum of \$100,000 in his Operating Account, any additional income shall be contributed to the Creditor Fund in addition to the \$15,000 monthly contribution to provide an earlier distribution to Class 3 creditors.
-In the first year after the Effective Date, the Debtor shall make monthly payments to the allowed Class 2 claim of the IRS in the sum of \$2,327.00.
-Throughout the life of the Plan, the Debtor will make his quarterly US Trustee fee payments, in the estimated sum of \$650 per quarter, to the US Trustee out of the Operating Account as well.
+In the first year after the Effective Date, the Debtor shall make monthly payments to the allowed Class 2 claim of the IRS in the sum of \$813.00.